« Previous Page Table of Contents Next Page »

 they didn't have the temerity to enroll him in the Algemeiner Shul.
 They decided, in order to achieve their plan, that they needed to arrange a private teacher for him.
 Searching for one, they happened upon David Shpitzer, who was at that time a student in the Higher Gymnasium in Tarnow.

-As fate would have it, 50 years later, under the protectorate of Prince (Jozef) Lubomirski, the “Pro-Palestine Committee” was founded in Poland.
+As fate would have it, this became evident 50 years later, when under the protectorate of Prince (Jozef) Lubomirski, the “Pro-Palestine Committee” was founded in Poland.
 At the first official meeting, Prof. Dr. Ribovski, professor of the English language at the Cracow University (who had been a student of Dr. Kellner during his studies in Vienna) expressed his deep respect for Dr. Kellner.
 He further stated, even though Dr. Kellner hailed from Poland, he was better versed in English literature than native English professors from the universities there.
 Suddenly a councilor who was present at the session and was on the highest council of the land (Governing Board) stood up.
 To everyone's surprise and delight, he declared, that when he was a still a student in Tarnow, he had been Dr. Leon Kellner's private tutor for secular studies.

 As we have already written, ever since childhood, it was clear that Leon Kellner was gifted with extraordinary skill and intellectual abilities.
 He was very competent in all of his studies.
 No wonder, that to the great satisfaction of his private teacher (whom Leon's parents used to call 'The German Teacher') the young pupil made great progress in his secular studies.
 He exhibited a particular interest in geography and foreign languages.